 Each of these companies has its own strategies in place to help it recover from the health care industry's current afflictions.
 This means that investors with the patience to ride out the current uncertainty should be rewarded down the road.

 Don't go it alone

 That's what Jeff Fisher and the Motley Fool Pro team do -- troll the depths of market sentiment to find investments that perform even in a volatile market.
 They even take it one step further, using tools like options to pick up investments at bargain prices or produce income even as stock price stagnates.

 If you're interested in preventing your investment portfolio from languishing for another decade, enter your email address in the box below to learn more about how Motley Fool Pro can help.
 You'll even get a free report with five strategies for growing your portfolio in a volatile, uncertain market.

 This article was originally published June 16, 2010.
 It has been updated.

 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.

-Nate Weisshaar doesn't own any of the stocks or ETFs mentioned above.
-Intel and Paychex are Motley Fool Inside Value picks.
-Unilever is a Motley Fool Global Gains recommendation.
-Southern and Unilever are Motley Fool Income Investor picks.
-The Fool owns shares of and has bought calls on Intel.
-Motley Fool Options has recommended buying calls on Intel.
-Motley Fool Options has recommended a write covered straddle position on Paychex.
+Nate Weisshaar does not own any shares of the companies listed above.
+Waste Management is a Motley Fool Inside Value pick.
+GlaxoSmithKline and Dr. Reddy's Laboratories are Motley Fool Global Gains selections.
+Johnson & Johnson and Waste Management are Motley Fool Income Investor selections.
+The Fool owns shares of and has written covered calls on GlaxoSmithKline.
+Motley Fool Options has recommended a diagonal call position on Johnson & Johnson.
+Motley Fool Options has recommended a write covered straddle position on Waste Management.
+The Fool owns shares of Johnson & Johnson, and Medtronic.
+Motley Fool Alpha owns shares of Johnson & Johnson.
 The Motley Fool has a disclosure policy.